quodlibet/quodlibet/quodlibet/docs/development/guidelines.rst

 ============ ==========================================
-browsers/*    Things in the View menu formats/*     File format support library/*     Library management code qltk/*        GTK+ widget subclasses/extensions util/*        General utility functions and setup code
+browsers/*    Things in the View menu ext/*         Extensions to QL / EF (i.e. the plugins) formats/*     File format support library/*     Library management code plugins/*     Base classes and structural enabling plugins operon/*      Operon, the QL CLI tool qltk/*        GTK+ widget subclasses/extensions util/*        General utility functions and setup code
 ============ ==========================================

-If you want to get a full overview of QL's code, good places to start are browsers/_base.py, formats/_audio.py, and library/libraries.py.
+If you want to get a full overview of QL's code, good places to start are ``browsers/_base.py``, ``formats/_audio.py``, and ``library/libraries.py``.

 Tags & Branches
 ---------------

-At the point where no new functionality will be added before a release, a new branch gets created.
-All bugfix changes should get commited there and merged back in the default branch where new functionality can be added.
-In case a bugfix was commited to the default branch or an unplanned stable release is needed use the hg graft extension to copy those changes to the stable branch(es).
+At the point where no more functionality will be added to a release, a new branch gets created.
+All bugfix changes should get committed there and merged back in the default branch where new functionality can be added.
+In case a bugfix was committed to the default branch or an unplanned stable release is needed, use Git's `cherry-pick` features to copy those changes to the stable branch(es).

 ::